EnumerativeGeometry/enumerativegeometry.github.io/README.md

 ---
 ## Isn't VST just reinventing the wheel since category theory and other frameworks already exist?

-VST is NOT a replacement for any foundations of math, instead, you can think of it as its own version of math built on top of classical mathematics.
+VST is NOT a replacement for any foundations of math, instead, you can think of it as its own version of math built on top of classical mathematics, it is not a foundation.

 While category theory and existing foundational systems provide elegant, abstract ways to relate mathematical objects, they fundamentally treat objects as black boxes and do not capture the internal, recursive, fractal nature of membership arising in modern geometric problems.
 Category theory excels by focusing on morphisms and universal properties, offering a "top-down" template that unifies structures across mathematics by how they relate externally, but it glosses over the stratified, infinite degenerations lurking inside sets themselves.
 Virtual Set Theory, in contrast, is a "bottom-up" theory emerging directly from geometric realities—stratified moduli spaces where classical set membership fails to describe infinite self-containing structures without paradox.
 Its novel continuous, homotopical notion of membership captures subtle recursive nuances invisible to category theory’s morphism-centric language, offering a rigorously consistent extension that models the true complexity of sets as they appear naturally within enumerative geometry.
 Moreover, unlike classical set theory which became more restrictive post-Russell paradox—limiting self-containing sets and fractal membership chains—Virtual Set Theory reopens this door in a controlled, geometrically motivated way, enriching foundational mathematics rather than repackaging existing abstractions.